silvioiannone/spa-skeleton/docs/WebSocketEvents.md

         this.$ws.subscribe(this);
     }

-This will subscribe to all the events defined in *resources/assets/js/App/Subscriptions.js*.
+This will subscribe to all the events defined in *resources/assets/js/App/Subscriptions.js* and the default ones defined by `spa-skeleton`.
+If you're using the `layout-app` component it will automatically try to connect to the WS server when it's mounted.

 ## Events

 The events the SPA should listen must be defined in *resources/assets/js/App/Subscriptions.js*.

     import App from './Channels/App';
+    import AppHandler form './Events/Handlers';

     export default [
         {
             event: 'Models.CompanyCreated',
-            channels: [App]
+            channels: [App],
+            handlers: {AppHandler}
         },
         ...
     ]